-- Creating at-large districts in places with sufficiently large minority populations
+- Creating at-large districts in places with sufficiently large minority populations.

-- Imposing stricter requirements for documentation or proof of identity to vote
+- Imposing stricter requirements for documentation or proof of identity to vote.

-- Reducing the availability of or altering multilingual voting materials
+- Reducing the availability of or altering multilingual voting materials.

-- Reducing, consolidating, or relocating polling places, early and Election Day voting opportunities, or absentee voting opportunities in places with sufficiently large minority populations
+- Reducing, consolidating, or relocating polling places, early and Election Day voting opportunities, or absentee voting opportunities in places with sufficiently large minority populations.

 Vote Dilution and Vote Denial

-Vote dilution: A voter may bring a federal action for vote dilution when practices, such as gerrymandered districts, make it harder for candidates preferred by minority voters to win.
+Vote dilution: A voter may bring a federal action for vote dilution when practices such as gerrymandered districts make it harder for candidates preferred by minority voters to win.